 To win a Classy Award is absolutely amazing.
 It’s validation and recognition for all the hard work that our entire staff puts into honoring and empowering the wounded warriors.
 We have a mission, a goal, and it’s to help foster the most successful, well-adjusted generation of wounded warriors in our nation’s history.
 And that’s exactly what this award gives us, the validation that we’re moving in the right direction.”

 — Dan Nevins, on receiving a 2012 Classy Award for the Wounded Warrior Project

-The Collaborative and Classy Awards
+The Classy Awards

 In addition to the benefits of possible recognition, many organizations have cited the process of creating their organization profile as a helpful practice.

 [The Classy Awards application] provides opportunities for closer examination from the nominees’ standpoint regarding a number of important focus areas.
 That alone was quite valuable for our organization.” — Jayme Cooper, Dining for Women, 2014 Classy Awards Finalist